SoftFluent/CodeFluent-Entities-Documentation/addins/auto-documentation.md

 ## Customizing XML Comments

 By default, the producer tries to be clever generates a sentence from the member name.
 For instance, a property named **EntityDisplayName** with just a getter will be decorated with a remark such as: ```Gets the display name of the entity.```.
 However a property named **Id** with both a getter and setter would have: ```Gets or sets the id.```.
 Finally, a method named **LoadAll** would have: ```Loads all.```.

+If you want to change those automatically generated comment, you can specify overwrite them by defining your own.
+This can be done by specifying a message on the target concept (entity, property, method, parameter, etc.) and marking this message to be used in the **_doc** class.